I am America's real anchor man, Rush Limboy and the Excellence in Broadcasting Network.

 But as we pointed out, ladies and gentlemen, it worked.

-ABC News, Washington Post polls, Pew Center polls all indicate that anywhere between sixty-eight and seventy-two percent of the American people during this time thought Bush and his administration were unethical, and that they would use classified information to ruin a political opponent and his wife and her career.
+This many years that all these two years they harped on this, ABC News, Washington Post polls, Pew Center polls all indicate that anywhere between 68 and 72 percent of the American people during this time thought Bush and his administration were unethical and that they would use classified information to ruin a political opponent and his wife and her career.

-The simple fact of the matter is that Valerie Plane quit the job because she saw a chance via the wheels of this story to go out and earn big bucks and become famous.
+The simple fact of the matter is that Valerie Plain quit the job because she saw a chance via the wheels of this story to go out and earn big bucks and become famous.

-And there they are, on the cover of Vanity Fair.
+And there they are on the cover of Vanity Fair.

 Joe Wilson is an unabashed, unapologetic liberal, which is all you need to know about him.